marek-chadim/marek-chadim/README.md

 # Hi there👋

 ### Interests 📚
-- 📈 Mastering Metrics,
-- by 📊 Strengthening Statistics,
+- 📈 Mastering Metrics by 📊 Strengthening Statistics,
-- 🎲 Built from Bayesics,
-- while 💻 Not Neglecting Numerics.
+- 🎲 Built on Bayesics, while 💻 Not Neglecting Numerics.

 ### Toolkit 🛠️
 - Stata, R, Python, Julia